Everything you need to know about Ransomware

 - Proper Backups: Having frequent tested, scheduled backups that follow the 3-2-1 rule is one of the strongest defenses against ransomware.
 If all your data can be restored to a recent time, then there is no need in most cases to pay a ransom.

 - Employee Training: When answering emails, phone calls, text messages they should know not to give out any personal information.
 Phishers can try and trick employees into installing malware or gain intelligence by claiming they are someone from your IT department.
 Also, they should be able to identify phishing emails.

 - Secure Systems: Keeping computers, operating systems, NAS, anti-virus, Office, and all software up to date.
 Keeping systems and software updated include patches to make the software more secure against known threats.
 Every company should have an I.T employee or contractor in charge of security and updates for the software.

-- Access Restrictions, Credential, and Reporting/Tracking and: Limitations and security practices should be employed on employees who with devices that contain company files.
+- Access Restrictions, Credential, and Reporting/Tracking and: Limitations and security practices should be employed on employees with devices that contain company files.
 They should also have limitations and security restrictions for devices attached to company networks that could be made vulnerable or infected.
 Proper reporting and tracking should also be implements

-- Enhance phishing and malware protection: Phishing and malware protection incoming mail against phishing and malware should be setup on your email.
-Additionally, protection against spoofing a domain name, employee names, email impersonating your domain, and unauthenticated email from any domain should be setup.
+- Enhance phishing and malware protection: Phishing and malware protection incoming mail against phishing and malware should be set up on your email.
+Additionally, protection against spoofing a domain name, employee names, email impersonating your domain, and unauthenticated email from any domain should be set up.